 Hiking time: 4 hrs round trip

 Don't forget to pick up a Fernie Trail Map before your hike.
-TrailForks users can track their progress and location along this hike, if they have GPS on their mobile device, using the Trailforks app, and the route Fernie Ridge.
+TrailForks users can track their progress and location along this hike, if they have GPS on their mobile device, using the Trailforks app, and the route for Fernie Ridge.

 Head east along Coal Creek Road for approximately 2km until you reach Rifle Range Road on your left side.
 The climb up can be challenging and a vehicle with 4x4 with high clearance is highly recommended.
 Continue up the road taking a right turn at the first fork, followed by a left at the second fork.

-As with any trip into the backcountry be well prepared for changes in weather.
+As with any trip into the backcountry be well prepared for sudden changes in weather.
 Remember that you are travelling in an area where wildlife is abundant.
 Be aware of your surrounding, follow the proper safety protocols and respect the environment.